mzeren-vmw/armatures/arm-15.agent_kerberos/index.md

 Non-Goals
 ---------

+* This ARM does not include support for the Windows SSPI API (for Windows agents), though that would likely be a straightforward extension of this work.

+* This ARM supports only the Active Directory Kerberos implementation.
+This limitation is largely due to available testing resources.
+It is likely that other Kerberos implementations would be supported with little to no modification.

+* This ARM does not support the webrick web server.

 * This ARM does not provide a general purpose "pluggable" authentication framework.

-* This ARM does not support the webrick web server.

-* This ARM does not include support for the Windows SSPI API (for Windows agents), though that would likely be a straightforward extension of this work.

 * This ARM does not include a general purpose Ruby SPNEGO implementation, though it should be possible to switch to such a general purpose facility should it